Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy

 where the operator $B_m$ satisfies the commutator relation

-then the eigenvalues $E_k$ of $H$ are independent of $t_m$ and the eigenstates remain normalised, but the normalisation constants of the boundstates and the reflection and transmission coefficients for positive energies acquire a $t_m$ dependence. $B_m$ is a Hermitian operator which may be interpreted as the generator of 'time' evolution which propagates the potential $U$ according to the KdV equation or another higher order non-linear equation arising from eqs.
+then the eigenvalues $E_k$ of $H$ are independent of $t_m$ and the eigenstates remain normalized, but the normalization constants of the bound states and the reflection and transmission coefficients for positive energies acquire a $t_m$ dependence. $B_m$ is a Hermitian operator which may be interpreted as the generator of 'time' evolution which propagates the potential $U$ according to the KdV equation or another higher order non-linear equation arising from eqs.
 (1) and (2).
-This propagation of $U$ by $B_m$ is distinct from the usual time evolution of the Schroedinger eigenstates by the Hamiltonian $H$ which propagates particles through a fixed potential.
+This propagation of $U$ by $B_m$ is distinct from the usual time evolution of the Schr{\"{o}}dinger eigenstates by the Hamiltonian $H$ which propagates particles through a fixed potential.
 The hermiticity of $B_m$ ensures unitary 'time' evolution of the eigenstates.

 For the case $m=1$, which leads to the third order KdV, the explicit form of $B_1$ is given by